 Garcia’s Kitchen – Albuquerque, New Mexico

 External signage at some of the Garcia’s restaurants includes the subtitle “The Original.”
 Obviously this doesn’t mean the first one of the seven Garcia’s Kitchen restaurants.
 I surmise the designation “The Original” might have something to do with a short-lived interloper named Garcia’s of Scottsdale which opened and closed in the early 1980s in the uptown area.
 The bona fide Original Garcia’s Kitchen has been serving Albuquerque diners since 1973.
 That’s nearly 45 years of people pleasing that says it’s doing many things right.

-Garcia’s is a restaurant with a personality, albeit in the form of a caricature of Andy Garcia, the restaurant’s owner.
+Some of Garcia’s familiarity can be credited to a caricature of Andy Garcia, the restaurant’s owner.
 That caricature depicts a sombrero wearing Andy with a cherubic smile holding a plateful of tacos on one hand and a towel on the other.
 It is prevalent throughout his restaurants; you can find it on colorful paintings, the menus and even on napkins.
 Every one of the seven restaurants is brightly and festively decorated with an ambiance tailored to the specific neighborhood it is serving.
 One of the many things that makes Garcia’s so popular is its breakfast at any time option.
 Likely because of political correctness, the menu no longer includes a separate section called “Gringo Breakfast” which listed entrees without chile.

 Make that “chili” or at least that’s the way it’s spelled on the menu.
 It’s one of several menu malapropisms the purist in me finds hard to accept as cutesy.
-Other liberties taken on the menu include “Karnita’s” and the listing of fajitas under the New Mexican food (fajitas originated in Texas).
+Other liberties taken on the menu include the spelling “Karnitas” and the listing of fajitas under the New Mexican food (fajitas originated in Texas).
 Yeah, I know.
 What do I want–good grammar or good taste?
 Obviously there’s nothing as important as great tasting New Mexican food and that’s where Garcia’s has won over legions of fans.
 If my visit with Nader is any indication, you may soon count me among them.

 Garcia’s also serves excellent biscochitos.
 The official New Mexico state cookie, the best biscochitos are topped with plenty of anise for sweetness and flavor.
 These are some of the best!